 There are quite a few vegan and vegetarian restaurants in Rome that cook delicious organic food you can add to your foodie Rome bucket list.

-11 Where to find the best pasta in Rome
+11 Where will you find the best pasta in Rome?

 This is the simple and delicious bruschetta | Rome food guide[/caption]